 Columbus, Ohio, September 27, 2010 – Veeam Software, innovative provider of VMware data protection, disaster recovery and VMware management solutions for virtual datacenter environments, today released preliminary findings from its first annual report on the impact of virtualization on data protection strategies.
 Although virtualization is improving IT costs and efficiency, an independent survey of 500 IT directors finds that similar strides have not been made in data protection.
+Included in the findings:

 - Even though a virtual machine (VM) can be built and deployed in minutes, performing a full recovery of a backed-up VM still takes nearly five hours—a relatively small improvement in the six hours required to recover a physical server.

 - With the proper tools, nearly half of full server recoveries could be eliminated.
 Currently, 47 percent of such recoveries are being performed to recover a single file or application item.

 - Nearly two-thirds (63 percent) of organizations experience problems every month when attempting to recover a server, and failed recoveries cost the average enterprise more than $400,000 every year.
 However, only 2 percent of all server and VM backups are tested for recoverability each year.